Altaba77/ngx-walkthrough/README.md

 ## ScreenShots

-Transparency walkthrough in Classic, Classic with arrow mode and Totally customizable mode respectively:
+Transparency walkthrough in Classic, Classic with arrow mode and Totally customizable mode respectively (these screenshots have been realized on the previous version of the library, the design can be slightly different now):

 ![alt tag](/screenshots/screenshot1.png)
 ![alt tag](/screenshots/screenshot2.png)